nannanmath/GCC-ARM-ASM-Operands-and-Constraints/README.md

-A Complete List of GCC ARM Assembly Operand Modifiers and Constraints
+# A Complete List of GCC ARM Assembly Operand Modifiers and Constraints
-(The .txt document is formatted better.)
+(Note: the .txt document is formatted better.)

 Valid as of Saturday, July 22, 2017.